clicon/clixon/doc/startup.md

   };
 ```

-Note that this is simply a template for upgrade.
-Actual upgrading may
+Note that the example shown is only a template for an upgrade
-be implememted by a user.
+function.
+Actual upgrading code may be implemented by a user.

-If no action is made, and the XML is not upgraded, the next step of
+If no action is made by the upgrade calback, and thus the XML is not
-the startup is made, which is XML/Yang validation.
+upgraded, the next step is XML/Yang validation.

-An out-dated XML
+An out-dated XML may still pass validation and the system will go up
-may still pass validation and the system will go up in normal state.
+in normal state.

 However, if the validation fails, the backend will try to enter the
 failsafe mode so that the user may perform manual upgarding of the
 configuration.

 ## Extra XML

-If validation succeeds and the startup configuration has been committed to the running database, a user may add "extra" XML.
+If the Yang validation succeeds and the startup configuration has been committed to the running database, a user may add "extra" XML.

 There are two ways to add extra XML to running database after start.
-Note that this XML is not "committed" into running.
+Note that this XML is "merged" into running, not "committed".

 The first way is via a file.
 Assume you want to add this xml:
 ```